National Popular Vote Interstate Compact: Enactment prospects

 Political analyst Nate Silver noted in 2014 that all jurisdictions that had adopted the compact at that time were blue states, and that there were not enough electoral votes from the remaining blue states to achieve the required majority.
 He concluded that, as swing states were unlikely to support a compact that reduces their influence (see § Campaign focus on swing states), the compact could not succeed without adoption by some red states as well.
 Republican-led chambers have adopted the measure in New York (2011), Oklahoma (2014), and Arizona (2016), and the measure has been unanimously approved by Republican-led committees in Georgia and Missouri, prior to the 2016 election.
 On March 15, 2019, Colorado became the most "purple" state to join the compact, though no Republican legislators supported the bill and Colorado had a state government trifecta under Democrats.
 It was later submitted to a ballot initiative, where it was approved by 52% of voters.
+Since then, several "purpler" states have joined the compact through the additions of New Mexico, Maine, Minnesota, and Virginia.
+The "swing" state of Nevada passed legislation to join the compact when it had a Democratic government trifecta, but required the legislation to be passed again in 2025, which it did not.